youngzhu/algs4-go/README.md

 ## Overview
-Go translations of the <a href = "http://algs4.cs.princeton.edu/code/"> Java source code</a>
+Golang translations of the <a href = "http://algs4.cs.princeton.edu/code/"> Java source code</a>
 for the algorithms and clients in the textbook Algorithms, 4th Edition by Robert Sedgewick and Kevin Wayne.

 ## Coding style